-Before the Heisman fate is announced on Saturday, let’s get to know about Pavia’s ethnicity and his background.
+Before the Heisman winner is announced on Saturday, let’s get to know about Pavia’s ethnicity and his background.

 Diego Pavia Ethnicity

-Diego Pavia was born and raised in Albuquerque, New Mexico, and holds American passport.
-His ethnic background is Hispanic-American.
-His parents, Roel Pavia and Antoinette Padilla, have Hispanic roots.
+Diego Pavia was born and raised in Albuquerque, New Mexico.
+He is of Hispanic descent.
+According to the New York Times, his mother Antoinette Padilla’s family hails from Spain while his father Roel Pavia’s family is from Mexico.
 Pavia has three siblings: two older brothers (Roel Jr. and Javier) and a younger sister (Abrielle).

 Pavia went to Volcano Vista High School in Albuquerque, New Mexico.
 He then went to play JUCO football at New Mexico Military Institute.
-His college football journey started with New Mexico State in 2022 before he transferred to Vanderbilt in 2024.
+His college football journey began at New Mexico State in 2022, before he transferred to Vanderbilt in 2024.

-Pavia has openly spoken about his mother, Antoinette Padilla, who has been a central figure in the quarterback’s upbringing.
-The Commodores quarterback’s winning mindset is inherited from his mother.
+Pavia has openly spoken about his mother, Antoinette, who has been a central figure in the quarterback’s upbringing.
 She raised Diego and his siblings as a single mother and often made sacrifices to make sure her family stayed fed.

 “I didn’t grow up with a whole lot.
 My mom’s a single mom, and she’s the backbone of our family.
 When I didn’t have a whole lot, it was like, ‘What’s my way out?’”
 Pavia said.

-Despite having zero Division I offers to begin with, Pavia’s mother always knew that her son would eventually come out on top.
+Despite having zero Division I offers to begin with, Pavia’s mother always knew that her son would eventually make it to the top.

 Read More News: